Artifacts

 2. Select either:

-• Edit, if your artifact has one label.
+• Edit, if the artifact has one label.

-• +n more, if your artifact has n number of labels.
+• +n more, if the artifact has two or more labels.

-3. Select Labels to display the labels list, and then select either of the following methods to remove a currently used label:
+3. Select Labels to display the labels list, and remove a label by doing one of the following:

 • Deselect the highlighted label in the label options.